sirkapil/contact/date.md

 permalink: /date.html
 ---

-### Last Updated: **18 Aug, 2018**

----

-I'm single and ready for mingle.
+**I'm single and ready for mingle.
 If you've crush on me then we can go out for a date for sure.
-But, before all that, I want you to know a few things about me. 👇
+But, before all that, I want you to know a few things about me. 👇**

 ---

-+ ☝ I won't try to impress you when we are on date.
++ I won't try to impress you when we are on date.
 If I try to impress you, I will definitely loose originality.
-So I will be myself.
+So, I will be myself.
 You can feel the rawness without any sugar-coated behaviour.
 I expect same thing from you.
 + I don't have many friends.
 So, I can give a lot of time to you. 😍
 + If I don't like anything about you, I can say it on your face and I expect the same thing from you.
 Let's be transparent like water with our opinions. 😉
 + I'm straight forward 🤘 and trustworthy.
 So, we can share secrets without any hesitation. ✌
 + I don't know much cooking.
 I can cook 🍽 fried rice and a few things.
 But, we can spend our time in kitchen.
 We can be each other's mentor in cooking.
 If you don't know cooking.
-Then, we can open youTube and learn cooking online together. 😊
+Then, we can open youTube and learn cooking online together.😊
 + I'm not a great singer, but I have a few friends with soothing voice.
 Even, I can sing for you. 🎤
 + I'm 5′10″.
-So, you can hug me perfectly as you are around 5′5″😍.
-I'll not mind even If you are taller, then you can remove your heel sandals 🤔😂.
+So, you can hug me perfectly if you are below 5′5″😍.
+I'll not mind even if you are taller, then you can remove your heel sandals 🤔😂.
-+ I'm not way too intelligent,🙇 but I have qualified a few tough competitive exams, in very first attempt and I have basic common sense too. 😅
++ I'm not way too intelligent,🙇 but I have qualified a few tough competitive exams, in very first attempt (including CSIR-JRF June-18, IIT JAM-17 & GATE-17 etc.) and I have basic common sense too. 😅
 + I like to hug 🤗 you from behind and kiss on your cheeks. 😘
 + I prefer kissing 💑 on your forehead than on your lips on our first date, but be ready to get a mark of love bite on your lips if we meet second time 😘
 + I love classic comedy and romantic movies over action movies.
 I love peace. ✌